apple patient

 KIEV, UKRAINE - SEPTEMBER 25, 2017: Apple MacBook Air with Twitter page on screen, indoors

-Apple updates the list of discontinued devices at regular intervals.
-Now it is reported that five more MacBook models will receive the status “discontinued” by the end of April 2020.
+Apple regularly updates its list of discontinued devices.
+Now, it's reported that five more MacBook models will be given "discontinued" status by the end of April 2020.

 As soon as Apple devices are listed as “obsolete” or “discontinued”, support ends.
 Now reports MacRumors about an internal memo stating that Apple plans to add five MacBook models to the list of vintage products by the end of this month.
 These are said to be the following models: